-There are very few people in Co Mayo who have not had some first hand experience of the destruction to family life caused by the addiction to alcohol or drugs.
+There are very few people in Co Mayo who have not had some first-hand experience of the destruction of family life caused by the addiction to alcohol or drugs.

-Families affected by alcohol and drug abuse have to live with the nightmare 24/7 often without knowning where to turn for support or advice.
+Families affected by alcohol and drug abuse have to live with the nightmare 24/7 often without knowing where to turn for support or advice.

 The new Mayo Drug and Alcohol Family Support Group will meet on January 30th in the TF Royal Hotel, Castlebar from 7:30 to 9 p.m.

 A confidential, safe and encouraging place for families

 It will provide a confidential, safe and encouraging place where people can come together to find ways to cope with the drug or alcohol use of someone close to them.